me-maddy/namasteReact/README.md

 Component Composition: When we use components inside another component.
 That is what we called component composition.

 Note:- Inside JSX syntax, javascript can be execute using curly braces{}.

+DAY 4 (Food Application) - Practise

+-Created food application using reactjs, icons and css.
+-do some practise to brush your skills and understand how to use data to control UI of application.
+-use of map method of array to render same cart with different data.

+-Config Driven UI :- UI can be controlled by the configuration file(send by backend through api).
+Let's say already define the content, size and position of layout of an application in a config(file) then we can use this config to define the UI of an application and this is known as config Driven UI.
+As UI of an application is driven by data of Config(file).

+Let's suppose we want to run our application in different location, So info that shown by website is differnt and it can be done by config driven UI.
+Data is fetched by config to define the UI of an application.

+-What are props?
+It defines as the properties to pass down to child components and this child components receives these properties as props in a parameter of defined component function.

+key in react:-
+used to uniquely identify the child to optimize the performance of an application.
+Key should be unique by which react can identify it to do further changes in an application.
+Let's suppose there are five child of react element.
+Now, key helps react to uniquely identifies each child so that it will not render those childs again if there is addition of new child in a list.